asizemore/PH_tutorial/README.md

 To get set up for running the Day 1 tutorial, please add the following packages:

 JLD
+Plotly
 Eirene
 Combinatorics
 SparseArrays
 Plots
 LightGraphs
 GraphPlot

 To install packages, either switch to the package handeler in julia with ']' and then type 'add PackageName' or load in the Pkg package